Final Fantasy 13 story retrospective

 That's another scene that handles the morality well.
 The writing of Sazh and Lightning's interaction is almost as if the writer realizes the moral conflict here!
 Even after being a nuisance to her own ends and breaking her device, Lightning doesn't treat Sazh as an enemy, because she knows how it looks from his perspective.
 They continue to work together.

 Cut back to Snow, whose group is beset by heavy Sanctum vehicles.
-If I remember correctly a rocket launcher is seen on the floor at some point but Snow can't get to it or something.
-Snow gets knocked back by an explosion, and the gunship is about to kill him but Nora shoots it down with the rocket launcher.
+A rocket launcher is seen on the floor at some point but Snow can't get to it or something.
+He gets knocked back by an explosion, and the gunship is about to kill him but Nora shoots it down with the rocket launcher.
 She says again "Moms are tough" but ends up knocked off the bridge by more explosions.
-Before she falls, she gives her final wish for Snow to find and save her son (I forget what the wording was but she doesn't name him).
+Before she falls, she gives her final wish for Snow to find and save her son (but doesn't name him).
 Snow escapes, and makes it back to the civilians, troubled by the thought that he has to protect a specific person and he doesn't know which one.

-There's something magical about this opening to the story.
-Besides the beautiful artwork, the story resonated with me in a way I didn't expect even though it doesn't explore any major themes that have particular significance to me (except rebellion - but tons of stories, maybe most, do that).
-It did someting very few other stories have done well: the basics.
-It takes the most obvious and widely used template - "An evil army is killing civilians and the heroes try to save them but are outmatched" - and makes it feel like the people in it actually matter.
-I don't entirely understand what made this opening so good, but it's the polar opposite of Mass Effect 2, which had a similar theme of "save millions of innocents from murderers" and made absolutely no emotional impact out of it by never showing you the fear and suffering of the victims or putting anyone you care about on the line (until the final mission, which was by far the best part of that story).
+There's something magical about this all so far.
+Besides the beautiful artwork, the story resonated with me in a way I didn't expect even though it doesn't explore any major themes that are particularly significant to me (except rebellion - but tons of stories, maybe most, do that).
+It just does the basics well, I guess.
+It takes the most obvious and widely used template - "An evil army is killing civilians and the heroes try to save them but are outmatched" - and makes it feel like the people in it matter.
+I don't fully understand what made this opening so good, but it's the polar opposite of Mass Effect 2, which had a plot of "save millions of innocents from murderers" and made absolutely no emotional impact out of it by never showing you the fear and suffering of the victims or putting anyone you care about on the line (until the final mission, which was by far the best part of that story).
 Obviously it's an important plus that the writers killed Nora.
 Showing a heroic person die in the fight makes it mean something where most other stories don't.
 But there's a lot more to it, because I was really into the story even before that.

 Maybe it has something to do with the diversity.
 It follows so many different characters so far and shows them all fighting the same enemy even though they're so different and probably no two of them would be friends.
 It highlights the common ground.
 You know, it's kind of silly but here's a fun proverb I just made up: Diversity is unity.

-Hope and Vanille get cornered by monsters (there are several on the vestige, I don't remember if they're Cie'th or just stock JRPG monsters) and Snow joins up with them and helps them out.
-Hope, shocked by being resuced by the man he's mad at, is unable to say anything and the three of them meet up with Lightning and Sazh.
-They find Serah, who turns into crystal (not a Cie'th) as the legend says she should upon completing her Focus... but "turning to crystal and gaining eternal life" appears to mean "being trapped sleeping in a crystal forever and thus effectively dead".
+Hope and Vanille get cornered by monsters (there are several on the vestige, I don't remember if they're Cie'th or just stock JRPG monsters) and Snow meets up with them and helps them out.
+Hope, shocked by being resuced by the man he's mad at, is unable to say anything and the three of them meet Lightning and Sazh.
+They find Serah, who tells them to save Cocoon and then immediately turns into crystal (not a Cie'th) as the legend says she should upon completing her Focus... but "turning to crystal and gaining eternal life" appears to mean "being trapped sleeping in a crystal forever and thus effectively dead".
 Snow thinks she must be alive, but Lightning takes it as the fal'Cie betraying its promise.

 This is the scene where the misandrist trope of asymmetric violence rules first shows up: as Lightning and Snow argue about how to interpret what's happening, Snow starts talking about how he's promised to be Serah's forever and this hits a nerve and Lightning punches him in the face and knocks him over.
 This first time isn't terrible though because it was at least kind of portrayed as an emotional outburst.
 It'll get worse.